etree/Nugs-DL/README.md

 If you need to get in touch: Sorrow#5631, [Reddit](https://www.reddit.com/user/Sorrow446)

 # Disclaimer
-I will not be responsible for how you use nugs-DL.
+I will not be responsible for how you use Nugs-DL.
 Nugs brand and name is the registered trademark of its respective owner.
 Nugs-DL has no partnership, sponsorship or endorsement with Nugs.